Late disbursements — where is my financial aid?

 A late disbursement will be offered to you — or your parent, in the case of a PLUS loan — if you were eligible to receive federal financial aid loan funds but did not receive them prior to completing the payment period.
 To be eligible for a late disbursement, you must meet one or more of the following conditions before completing the payment period:

 - The U.S. Department of Education processed your FAFSASM form with an official expected family contribution (EFC).

 - A Direct Loan was originated for you.

-- A Federal Perkins Loan or a Federal Supplemental Educational Opportunity Grant (FSEOG) was awarded to you.
+- A Federal Supplemental Educational Opportunity Grant (FSEOG) was awarded to you.